 Data and insights are key to developing great customer relationships.

 The data and knowledge shared during sales enablement initiatives equip salespersons to better understand customers, their pain points, how your product and your competitors’ products stand as the solution….and how they can better pitch your product to maximize sales.

 4. Tool Adoption and Technological Savvy Gets a Leg up

-Tools & platforms like small business CRM software are a large part of sales enablement – these are the resources that improve the competency of your sales team and the quality of your sales data.
+Tools & platforms like growing business CRM software are a large part of sales enablement – these are the resources that improve the competency of your sales team and the quality of your sales data.

 Equipping your team with the right tools and giving them the training they need helps increase adoption and helps them properly leverage the technology to do a better job.
 While you could adopt technology and make them a mandate, looking at it as a sales enablement initiative helps maximize adoption by the team.